 The City of Port Moody confirms insurance and information on the permit application form and checks for space availability for the requested dates.
 Reserved permit space in the DAA will be allocated on a first come, first served basis.

-When the requested dates are confirmed, the boat owner/operator must sign a DAA Permit contract and submit a credit card payment for the $500 deposit, and the $12 per night fee (plus GST).
+When the requested dates are confirmed, the boat owner/operator must sign a DAA Permit contract and submit a credit card payment for the $12.25 per day (12 pm to 12 pm the following day) fee (plus GST).

 The City of Port Moody will then issue a DAA Permit to the owner/operator for the reserved dates.
 The DAA Permit must be available for viewing at all times while the boat is anchored in the Inlet.

-When the boat’s reservation period has ended, the boat must leave the DAA by 5 p.m., and the owner/operator will be refunded the deposit within seven working days of its departure.
+When the boat’s reservation period has ended, the boat must leave the DAA by 12 p.m.

 If you arrive to stay overnight in the DAA outside of regular business hours, you must still submit the online registration form before using the DAA that evening.
 You will receive an email confirming that your application for a DAA Permit has been received, and you can show this email to the Enforcement Officer upon inspection as an interim measure.
 Enforcement staff will notify the City that a contract was not presented.
 If all permit requirements are met, your contract will be processed on the next working day.